peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ## Constructors

 * `CharacterReader​(java.io.InputStream stream) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U + FFFD).
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.io.InputStream stream,
                int mode) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.io.InputStream stream,
                int mode,
                boolean errorThrow) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and a UTF-8 stream is detected.
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.io.InputStream stream,
                int mode,
                boolean errorThrow,
                boolean dontSkipUtf8Bom) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.lang.String str) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.lang.String str,
                boolean skipByteOrderMark) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.lang.String str,
                boolean skipByteOrderMark,
                boolean errorThrow) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.lang.String str,
                int offset,
                int length) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader.
 * `CharacterReader​(java.lang.String str,
                int offset,
                int length,
                boolean skipByteOrderMark,
                boolean errorThrow) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader.

 ## Method Details

 ### CharacterReader
     public CharacterReader​(java.lang.String str)
-Initializes a new instance of the <code>CharacterReader</code> class.
+Initializes a new instance of the <code>CharacterReader</code>.

 **Parameters:**

-* <code>str</code> - The parameter <code>str</code> is a text string.
+* <code>str</code> - A string object.

 ### CharacterReader
-    public CharacterReader​(java.lang.String str, boolean skipByteOrderMark) Initializes a new instance of the <code>CharacterReader</code> class.
+    public CharacterReader​(java.lang.String str, boolean skipByteOrderMark) Initializes a new instance of the <code>CharacterReader</code>.

 **Parameters:**

-* <code>str</code> - The parameter <code>str</code> is a text string.
+* <code>str</code> - A string object.

-* <code>skipByteOrderMark</code> - If true and the first character in the string is U + FEFF, skip that character.

-**Throws:**

-* <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.
+* <code>skipByteOrderMark</code> - A Boolean object.

 ### CharacterReader
-    public CharacterReader​(java.lang.String str, boolean skipByteOrderMark, boolean errorThrow) Initializes a new instance of the <code>CharacterReader</code> class.
+    public CharacterReader​(java.lang.String str, boolean skipByteOrderMark, boolean errorThrow) Initializes a new instance of the <code>CharacterReader</code>.

 **Parameters:**

-* <code>str</code> - The parameter <code>str</code> is a text string.
+* <code>str</code> - A string object.

-* <code>skipByteOrderMark</code> - If true and the first character in the string is U + FEFF, skip that character.

-* <code>errorThrow</code> - When encountering invalid encoding, throw an exception if this parameter is true, or replace it with U + FFFD (replacement character) if this parameter is false.
+* <code>skipByteOrderMark</code> - A Boolean object.

+* <code>errorThrow</code> - Another Boolean object.

 **Throws:**